cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 Saving a session snapshot on the Sessions tab every now and then will protect your data in case anything goes wrong.

+# Handling fatal errors

+The emulator is pretty stable, but you may encounter situations in which it crashes.
+This may be due to a bug in the emulator, or due to the way POSE and Cloudpilot interact with PalmOS for installing software, setting the hotsync name and similar tasks.

+If the emulator crashes Cloudpilot will stop immediatelly and show you a dialog that allows you to restart the emulator.
+Upon restart Cloudpilot will not automatically resume your session but will instead start up with the session page.
+You can resume your session from there.

+### Escaping a crash loop

+In the unlikely event that the emulated device keeps on crashing the emulator you can reset the device directly on the sessions page (see the help page there for more info).
+This will remove the hardware state but preserve the RAM, resulting in a reboot when you resume your session.
+This allows you to break the crash loop.

 # Requirements and browser support

 Cloudpilot runs on all reasonable recent browsers and can be added to the homescreen